d2l-ai/d2l-en/chapter_appendix_tools/aws.md

 ```

 Here we download CUDA 10.1.
-Visit NVIDIA's official repository at (https://developer.nvidia.com/cuda-downloads) to find the download link of CUDA 10.1 as shown below.
+Visit NVIDIA's official repository at (https://developer.nvidia.com/cuda-downloads) to find the download link of CUDA 10.1 as shown in :numref:`fig_cuda`.

 ![Find the CUDA 10.1 download address. ](../img/cuda101.png)
-:width:`700px`
+:width:`500px`
 :label:`fig_cuda`

 Copy the instructions and paste them into the terminal to install